-(1) "Blended learning" means a combination of Distance education and in-person methods of instruction.
+(2) "Blended learning" means any combination of distance education, synchronous distance learning, and in-person methods of instruction.

-(2) "Branch location" means any location in addition to the principal address of an education provider that offers Prelicensing or Postlicensing Courses.
+(3) "Branch location" means any location in addition to the principal address of an education provider that offers Prelicensing or Postlicensing Courses.

-(3) "Continuing Education" means a continuing education elective or Update Course.
+(4) "Continuing education" means a continuing education elective or Update Course.

-(4) "Distance education" means a method of instruction accomplished through the use of media whereby teacher and student are separated by distance and time.
+(5) "Distance education" means a method of instruction accomplished through the use of media whereby teacher and student are separated by distance and time.

-(5) "End-of-course examination" means an examination administered at the conclusion of a course that tests students' knowledge and mastery of all course subjects mandated by the Commission prescribed course syllabus.
+(6) "End-of-course examination" means an examination administered at the conclusion of a course that tests students' knowledge and mastery of all course subjects mandated by the Commission prescribed course syllabus.

-(6) "Instructional hour" means 50 minutes of instruction and 10 minutes of break time.
+(7) "Instructional hour" means 50 minutes of instruction and 10 minutes of break time.

-(7) "Instructor development program" means courses of instruction designed to assist real estate instructors in the performance of Prelicensing, Postlicensing, or Continuing Education instructor duties or in the development of teaching skills.
+(8) "Instructor development program" means courses of instruction designed to assist real estate instructors in the performance of Prelicensing, Postlicensing, or continuing education instructor duties or in the development of teaching skills.